github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Networking for larger runners

-larger runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
+Larger runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
 This means that you can connect to your runner from anywhere on the Internet.
 All instances of a hosted runner will be assigned a static IP from a range that is unique to the runner.

 ## Planning for larger runners